DanielSeehausen/fi-field-day/code/APP-GUIDE.md

 that's a casual 250,000 requests).

-With the goal of the project being to foster programmatic user interaction, this helps us reduce the barriers by providing lower read latency and not blowing up the server.
+With the goal of the project being to foster programmatic user interaction, this helps us reduce the barriers by providing lower read latency, no need to deal with async responses, and not blowing up the server.

 #### Server

-Previously written for node, the new server (will hopefully) be an Elixir Plug application.
+The new server will (hopefully) be an Elixir Plug application.
+The previous server was written for Node.
+Ideally, we would re-appropriate it for testing so the clients can get on with development while the Elixir server is underway.
 The server is where the sausage is made and is responsible for:

 - maintaining the 'source of truth' in all things (board, achievements, etc.)
 - handling writes to the board via http posts
 - handling requests for the whole board via http gets